 More recently a horse trainer I dated posted "funny" memes on social media making fun of women’s appearance.
 I broke up with him because of that but also because I recognized other patriarchal themes to our relationship.
 I tried dating a younger cowboy, thinking he might be more evolved, but instead of being curious about the world and thinking about new ideas, he swallowed the culture he grew up with.
 It may take me a while to create a boundary (which is the outcome of early victimization/sexualization of young girls) but I’m getting better.

 My litmus test finally had to be whether potential male friends and lovers are feminists.
 It’s not enough to not beat their wives or corner women sexually and grab them, but they have to be colleagues in this fight against patriarchy and fear we suffer.
 Just like the acts of predators can't be in the passive voice, neither can the acts of evolved men who strive to live in a place of healthy masculinity.
 We need the active voice of support.

 There is a movement of #ihave and #itwasme from evolved men.
 If I choose to be with a man, that he have this self awareness is my dream of a TRUE cowboy in a white hat.
 Despite my experiences at the hands of some men, there’s still softness in me.
-I am still finding my way forward, and that lets me know that I have retained some innocence and vulnerability.
-As long as I am able to connect with that and not get hard about all men, I know my feminine softer side has survived.
+I lost it for a while but I am still finding my way forward, and that lets me know that I have retained some innocence and vulnerability.
+I don't have to be strong enough to survive the abuse.
+I don't have to take any abuse.
+As long as I am able to connect with that and not get hard about all men, I know my feminine side has survived.
 What I realize now is that I don’t need for a man to save me, but if men want healthy feminine energy in their lives it’s up to them to change the culture that puts us at risk.
 We want to be strong women with our softer sides intact.
-Protecting us in THAT way is masculine and very attractive, whether you're a real cowboy or not.
+Protecting us in THAT way is masculine and very attractive, whether you're a cowboy or not.